serinko/python_data_analysis/pandas/pandas-essential_functionality.md

 Oregon -1.0  0.0  1.0
 ```

-The axis that passed is the axis to match on.
+The axis passed is the axis to match on.
 In this case the match is on the DataFrame’s row index (axis="index") and broadcast across the columns.